rk8s-dev/rk8s/project/rkl/README.md

 2. **Pod** - Group multiple containers that are sharing the same namespace and lifestyle.
 Kubernetes-Pod-Like
 3. **Compose** - Run multi-container applications use Docker-Compose-style definitions.

-Specifically, we provides two kinds of running mode while rkl is under the Pod workload:
+Specifically, we provides two kinds of running mode while RKL runs under the Pod workload:
 - Standalone
 - Cluster